ros-naoqi/naoqi_dcm_driver/README.rst

 NAOqi DCM Driver
 ================

 The hardware interface to connect to Nao, Romeo, and Pepper robots.
+This is the new version of `nao_dcm_driver <https://github.com/ros-aldebaran/nao_dcm_robot/tree/master/nao_dcm_driver>`_ that is now common for all robots.
+When using this package with Pepper, in some cases Pepper can shake its arms, this happens because of the concurrence between DCM and Motion.
+Please be careful and use the package at your own risks.

 What it does
 ============